 We have a special, easy offer:

-£120 (incl VAT) for flats/houses up to 3 bedrooms.
-No more inflated prices - doesn't get any fairer than that! .
+£156 (incl VAT) for flats/houses up to 3 bedrooms.
+Fixed fee - doesn't get any fairer than that!

-Consumer Unit upgrades - replace your fuse box or upgrade your old consumer unit to brand new, up to date metal AMD3 compliant consumer unitprices include tails, Henley and earth block where required, a brand new MK Sentry or British General manufactured metal split load unit with two RCDs and all the required MCBs:
+Consumer Unit upgrades - replace your fuse box or upgrade your old consumer unit to brand new, up to date metal AMD3 compliant consumer unitprices include tails, Henley and earth block where required, a brand new MK Sentry metal case split load unit with two RCDs and all the required MCBs:

-Upgrades to earth and bonding arrangements depend on length and accessibility of gas and water pipes.
+Upgrades to earth and bonding arrangements depend on a length and accessibility of gas and water pipes.